Set Up Sanity CMS

 1. Create a Sanity project

-# Create a new Sanity projectpnpx create-sanity@latest
+# Initialize a new Sanity projectpnpx sanity@latest init

 During setup: